sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/gitlab.md

 ## Access token scopes

 Sourcegraph requires an access token with `api` permissions (and `sudo`, if you are using an `external` identity provider type).
-Below is an explanation for why we require this scope instead of e.g. just `read_user`, and what we may also use the access token for in the future.
+These permissions are required for the following reasons:

 We are actively collaborating with GitLab to improve our integration (e.g. the [Sourcegraph GitLab native integration](https://docs.gitlab.com/ee/integration/sourcegraph.html) and [better APIs for querying repository permissions](https://gitlab.com/gitlab-org/gitlab/issues/20532)).